pauldmccarthy/fsleyes/userdoc/display_space.rst

-The reference image is displayed in *scaled voxels*.  *Scaled voxels* refers to a coordinate system whereby the image voxel coordinate system is made orthogonal to the display coordinate system, and the the :math:`x`, :math:`y`, and :math:`z` voxel coordinates are respectively scaled by the voxel size along each dimension.
+The reference image is displayed in *scaled voxels*.  *Scaled voxels* refers to a coordinate system whereby the image voxel coordinate system is made orthogonal to the display coordinate system, and the the X, Y, and Z voxel coordinates are respectively scaled by the voxel size along each dimension.
 The size of one voxel along each voxel dimension is stored in the NIFTI header; these sizes are often referred to as the image *pixdims* and, for brain images, are typically specified in millimetres.